patrickacs/patrickacs/README.md

 ## <samp>001 &nbsp;·&nbsp; INDEX</samp>

-I'm a Full Stack Software Engineer about to graduate in Software Engineering from the University of Brasília.
-I build software end to end — from the infrastructure that runs it to the interfaces people actually enjoy using.
+I build products end to end — from the Kubernetes and Hyperledger Fabric infrastructure that runs them, to the interfaces people actually enjoy using.

-My recent work spans the full stack and beyond it.
-I've architected a multi-tenant SaaS platform that provisions isolated Hyperledger Fabric blockchain networks self-service, orchestrating deployment pipelines in NestJS against the Kubernetes API and cutting network setup from days to minutes.
-On the front end, I deliver accessible, high-performance React/Next.js applications with real-time features, role-based dashboards, and internationalization.

-What sets me apart is that I don't stop at "it works."
-I bring a strong UI/UX foundation to engineering — thinking through user journeys and flows, not just implementing designs.
-That dual vision lets me ship products that are technically solid and genuinely good to use.
-Technical focus:

-- Front-end: React, Next.js, TypeScript, responsive and accessible UI, design systems
-- Back-end: NestJS, Node.js, RESTful APIs, JWT/RBAC auth
-- Infrastructure & DevOps: Kubernetes, Ansible, CI/CD, CloudNativePG, nginx
-- Blockchain: Hyperledger Fabric v2 (chaincode lifecycle, asset tokenization)
-- Design: Figma, Adobe XD, Design Thinking, User-Centered Design I'm driven by using technology to solve real problems and I'm always open to new challenges where engineering quality and user experience both matter.
+Right now I'm a **Full-Stack Developer at BrBPO**, where I ship a multi-tenant SaaS that provisions isolated blockchain networks self-service — a setup that used to take days now takes minutes.
+Before that, four years across front-end architecture, design systems and crypto products.

+I care about two things most engineers treat as separate concerns: **what it costs to run** and **how it feels to use**.

 <samp>B.Sc.
 Software Engineering · University of Brasília · 2026</samp>